gjeunen/reference_database_creator/README.md

 ## Installing CRABS

+CRABS is exclusively written in python3.
+However, CRABS makes use of the subprocess module in python to run several commands in bash format to circumvent python-specific idiosyncrasies and increase execution speed.

 To check if installation was successful, type in the following command to pull up the help information.

 ```bash